syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### rightButtonCaption `string`
-{:#members:rightButtonCaption}
+{:#members:rightbuttoncaption}

-Specifies the text of right button for confirm mode dialog.
+Specifies the text of right button for confirm mode Dialog.

-N> [rightButtonCaption] property only works for confirm mode dialog.
-For confirm mode dialog, set the property [mode] to “confirm”.
+N> rightButtonCaption property only works for confirm mode Dialog.
+For confirm mode Dialog, set the property mode to “confirm”.

 #### Default Value